amirh0ss3in/SoME4/script.md

 ### Agreement and Disagreement

-Now, let's explore the possible outcomes of their choices.
+From here, we can explore the possible outcomes of their choices.
 To keep things simple, we’ll label Alice’s decision as *s₁* and Bob’s as *s₂*.
-There's an interesting mathematical property here.
-What happens if we multiply their choices together?
+This leads us to an interesting mathematical property: what happens if we multiply their choices together?

 If Alice and Bob both choose +1, their product is +1.
 We can think of this as a state of 'agreement'.